openshift-labs/lab-kafka-operator/workshop/content/exercises/01-strimzi-operator.md

 oc api-resources --api-group kafka.strimzi.io
 ```

+__NOTE__: Any time you need to reference any of these resources, you can use the non fully qualified name or the reduced form of the resource name (e.g. `oc get kafkas` or `oc get k`)

 These resources represent Kafka specific elements:

 * A __Kafka__ resource for the Kafka cluster.
 You can use Strimzi to deploy an ephemeral or persistent Kafka cluster to OpenShift or Kubernetes.
 When installing Kafka, Strimzi also installs a Zookeeper cluster and adds the necessary configuration to connect Kafka with Zookeeper.